stevearc/overseer.nvim/README.md

 ## VS Code tasks

-Overseer can read [VS Code's task file](https://code.visualstudio.com/docs/editor/tasks).
+Overseer can read [VS Code's tasks.json file](https://code.visualstudio.com/docs/editor/tasks).
 By default, VS Code tasks will show up when you `:OverseerRun`.
 Overseer is _nearly_ at feature parity, but it's not quite (nor will it ever be) at 100%.

 Supported features: